-If we offer you a place at an oversubscribed school on the basis of an address you moved away from before places were allocated, we may withdraw it.
+If we offer you a place at an oversubscribed school based on an address you moved away from before places were allocated, we may withdraw it.
 If you move house after a place was allocated but before the start of the autumn term and we have reason to believe that your intended move was planned before places were allocated, we may withdraw the offer of a place.